Reversible Encryption

 AI Assistant Workflows

-Anonymize sensitive customer data before sending to ChatGPT, Claude, or other AI assistants.
-Use the Chrome Extension or MCP Server to encrypt on-the-fly, then restore context when reviewing AI outputs internally.
+Anonymize sensitive customer data before you send it to ChatGPT, Claude, or other AI assistants.
+Use the Chrome Extension or MCP Server to encrypt data on the fly.
+Restore the context later when you review AI outputs internally.

 "Customer John Smith (john@company.com) reported..." → "Customer <encrypted:xyz> (<encrypted:abc>) reported..." → Original restored after AI processing